 The next morning I woke up very well rested to a very different view.
 It snowed overnight.
 SNOWED.
 It’s too soon, but it was really charming.

 After I pull on all the layers, I head to the lounge for breakfast.

 The complementary country breakfast is served in the kitchen located in the lounge.
 The kitchen nook is adorable.
 Major #kitchengoals.
 If you’re into interior design, it’s fun to explore the details in the kitchen.
 Again, no detail is overlooked.
 Obviously.

 I know they say to wait an hour after eating before you swim, but I couldn’t resist.
 The 506 pool was calling my name.
 Sidenote: a swim right about now sounds divine.

-Thank you to the 506 On The River Inn in Woodstock, Vermont for generously hosting me!
+A million thank yous to the 506 On The River Inn in Woodstock, Vermont for generously hosting me!
+If you’re interested in staying at the 506 On The River Inn, visit their website at www.ontheriverwoodstock.com.
 All opinions and images are my own.